Stovetop Spinach Dip with Sun-Dried Tomatoes

 Better than spinach artichoke dip!
 This stovetop spinach dip can be served to guests straight from your stove.
 The sun-dried tomatoes will have people raving about this easy recipe!

 This dip is a take on classic spinach dip, which is always a huge crowd-pleaser.
-Since I’m recently infatuated with sun-dried tomatoes as demonstrated by my tortellini with creamy sun-dried tomato sauce and spinach, my sun-dried tomato, kale and feta stuffed chicken, and the five jars of oil-packed sun-dried tomatoes in my pantry, I had to add them to the stovetop spinach dip.
-(PS: It also makes this a red and green dip which is perrrrrfect for Christmas!)
+Since I’m recently infatuated with sun-dried tomatoes as demonstrated by the five jars of oil-packed sun-dried tomatoes in my pantry, I had to try adding them to the stovetop spinach dip.
+(PS: It also makes this a red and green dip which is kind of perfect for Christmas!)

 I also recently bought an amazing chunk of Pecorino Romano cheese which takes this dip over the top.
 It was aged for 100 years or something like that (maybe more like 8) and was imported from Heaven.
 Or Italy.
 I can’t remember.
 Quality ingredients make for delicious food and this is no exception.